-(E) A procedural error was made in approving a property for special assessment; or
+(e) A procedural error was made in approving the property for special assessment; or

-(F) Repairs, improvements, or other components of a Preservation and/or Renovation Plan required by the HARC when approving a property for special assessment have not been met.
+(f) Repairs, improvements, maintenance, or other components of a Preservation and/or Renovation Plan have not been carried out in a timely manner.

-(c) A request from a county assessor, HARC, landmarks commission, or governing body for the SHPO to determine if a property continues to qualify for special assessment shall be in writing.
-SHPO will not investigate the matter unless the request contains the name and address of the property's current owner, states why the assessor, HARC, landmarks commission, or governing body has reason to believe that the property no longer qualifies, and contains current photographs of the property and any other pertinent information.
-Upon receipt of a letter from any of the above, the SHPO shall investigate the complaint, inspect the property and may request a report pursuant to ORS 358.535.
-The SHPO shall make a determination on the property's continuing qualification within 60 days of receipt of the request;
+(3) A request for the SHPO to determine if a property continues to qualify for special assessment shall be in writing, and shall contain the address of the subject property, and the name and current mailing address of the property's owner.
+It must also state the reason or reasons why the complainant believes that the property no longer qualifies for special assessment.
+Upon receipt of such a request, the SHPO shall investigate the complaint.
+As part of the investigation, the SHPO may inspect the property and may request a report from the owner pursuant to ORS 358.535.
+The SHPO shall make a determination on the property's continuing qualification within 60 days of receipt of the request.

-(d) Upon receipt of a request to determine if a property continues to qualify, the SHPO or a designated representative shall deliver a notice to the owner in person or by mail, return receipt requested.
+(4) Upon receipt of a request to determine if a property continues to qualify, the SHPO or a designated representative shall deliver a notice to the owner in person or by registered letter.
 The notice shall: